symfony/symfony-docs/components/config/definition.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 .. versionadded:: 2.2
-    The numeric (float and integer) nodes are new in 2.2
+    The numeric (float and integer) nodes were introduced in Symfony 2.2.

 Numeric nodes (float and integer) provide two extra constraints -
 :method:`Symfony\\Component\\Config\\Definition\\Builder::min` and